nicc777/opentofu-foundations-homework/README.md

 * I started by first going through the [OpenTofu Modules documentation](https://opentofu.org/docs/language/modules/)
   * For the challenges I reviewed the [GitHub module referencing](https://opentofu.org/docs/language/modules/sources/#github) in order to understand how versioning can be accomplished.
 I noticed that other sources, like using the `Module Registry` can take a `version` parameter.
 I then went through the [Module Registry documentation](https://opentofu.org/docs/internals/module-registry-protocol/) to further understand how versioning actually works.
 * Referred to [this resource](https://www.perrotta.dev/2024/05/terraform-aws-deployment-to-random-availability-zones/) for learning about how I can get the availability zones and then select a random one ofr the DB deployment
+* Created a separate module for security group creation, and added support to handle a variable list of ports to allow ingress.
+Adding protocols as part of the list did not make sense in this context, so I left it out.
+  * I learned that when using `for_each`, only string types are permitted, so I had to add the port numbers as strings and then use another `tonumber()` funtion to convert it to an actual number.

 # Week 1